juice-shop/pwning-juice-shop/part3/codebase.md

 the previously mentioned order confirmation PDFs.
-While these are really uploaded to the server, they are _not written_ to the file system but discarded for security reasons: Publicly hosted Juice Shop instances are not supposed to be abused a malware distribution sites or file shares.
+While these are really uploaded to the server, they are _not written_ to the file system but discarded for security reasons: Publicly hosted Juice Shop instances are not supposed to be abused as malware distribution sites or file shares.

 ## End-to-end tests